Skip to main content

 “Too small looks awkward,” says Johnson.
 “Sometimes when the room is empty of furniture, the client worries that it might be too big, but I’ve never gotten a call back that a client didn’t like the fixture size once the room was filled.”
 So be sure you aren’t judging the size of a fixture in an empty room.

 One guideline not to ignore: though it’s on trend to hang a chandelier in a bathroom, make sure it is hung properly.
 For safety, you shouldn’t be able to touch the fixture if you are standing in the tub (or shower).
-A certified residential or commercial electrician can advise on codes if you are renovating a bathroom or have chosen a new fixture for your current bath.
+Electricians can advise on codes if you are renovating a bathroom or have chosen a new fixture for your current bath.

 Unexpected Lighting Statements